aaronyy/soco-outlets/solution.md

 * Did you consider any other approaches and why did you decide not to use them?

 # Implementation
+* What was the runtime of your algorithm?
 * What libraries did you add?
 What are they used for?
 * How long did you spend on this?
 If you had more time, what would you add?
 * What part are you most proud of and why?